What's new in version 1606 of Configuration Manager

 When a software update that requires a restart is deployed by using Configuration Manager and is installed on a computer, a pending restart is scheduled.
 A restart dialog box is also displayed.
 Beginning in Configuration Manager version 1606, the options Update and Restart and Update and Shutdown are available whenever there is a pending restart for a Configuration Manager software update.
 These are available in the Windows power options of Windows 10 computers.
 After using one of these options, the restart dialog box will not display after the computer restarts.

-For details, see Plan for software updates in System Center Configuration Manager.
+For details, see Plan for software updates.